Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 ### StateObject

-Any object data types that confirm to ObservableObject protocol to tirgger UI updates.
+Any object data types that conforme to ObservableObject protocol to tirgger UI updates.

 ### ObservedObject